 Built over 300 years ago, the Museo Convento San Francisco y Catacumbas has fascinatedly survived several earthquakes since its establishment.
 And it was once the largest church in the Americas.

 This beautiful yellow building is one of the best-rated museums in Lima.
 It features a world-recognized library with thousands of antique books and, of course, the infamous catacombs used for burials before the existing cemetery was built.
 In fact, over 70,000 people are buried in the catacombs!

 Guided tours are offered here on a first-come-first-serve basis and last 45 minutes; the tours can be conducted in English or Spanish.
 The entrance fee is 15 soles ($5.60 USD) per adult, and it is open from 9 am – 6 pm every day.

 Where to Stay in Lima, Peru

 Pariwana Hostel – Pariwana Hostel is the most popular and famous party hostel in Miraflores.
-It’s the perfect hostel to let loose and meet other travelers.
+It’s the perfect hostel to let loose and meet other travelers and is super reasonable starting at under $14 USD for a bunk.
 You can book Puriwasi Hostel on Hostelworld.

-Larq’a Park Rooms – This beautiful hotel is almost a budget option that’s great value for money and has amazing reviews.
+Larq’a Park Rooms – This beautiful hotel is almost a budget option that’s great value for money (rooms starting around $68 USD) and has amazing reviews.
 The location is right next to Parque Kenedy and the rooms are modern, clean, and comfortable.